 - Evaluate the student's capability of a successfully completing the Ph.D. program and advise them accordingly;

 - Provide the student with useful feedback on what to put into the reclass/qual proposal, and what areas should be studied.

 The student’s background knowledge and their ability to think scientifically will be probed more deeply at the pre-reclass/qual meeting compared to previous and future committee meetings to ascertain the likelihood of success at the reclass/qual exam.
 At the meeting’s conclusion, the committee will recommend a course of action to the student.
 In rare cases, the committee will recommend that the student not proceed with the exam.
 However, provided that at the pre-reclass/qual meeting, the student does not receive an overall score below 70% for the second time in a row on their meeting evaluation, the final decision as to whether to proceed with the exam is the student’s.
 The decision not to follow the committee’s advice should only be made after reflection and consultation with the student’s supervisor (and if need be, the Graduate Coordinator).
 A decision by the student to proceed with the exam, despite advice to the contrary, should be made after the conclusion of the meeting, but at least two weeks before the deadline to hand in the reclass/qual proposal.

 Preparation and Procedure for the PreReclassification (PreQualification) Meeting

-The prereclassification/prequalification committee will be composed of the regular supervisory committee and a Steering Committee member.
+The prereclassification/prequalification committee will be composed of the regular supervisory committee and an Examination Committee member.
 The prereclassification meeting is conducted in the same manner as other committee meetings.
 The student prepares a committee meeting report in the same manner as in all other committee meetings.However, one additional page must be added to the report to present an outline of the reclassification/qualification proposal.
 The outline should also be covered in the student’s presentation during the meeting.